-Income level When considering the full set of estimation results, there is a weak tendency towards higher equivalence scales for households with lower net income.
+Income level When considering the full set of estimation results, there is a weak tendency towards higher equivalence scales for households with lower net incomes.
 The income pattern is clearest in the case of additional children where we have the most precise estimates.
-The presented results therefore give indications that the level of household net income may have empirical relevance for the determination of equivalence scales.
-However, only better data and improvements in the model structure will answer the question whether the equivalence scale is independent of the income level or not.
+The results presented therefore indicate that the level of household net income may have empirical relevance in determining equivalence scales.
+However, only better data and an improved model structure will answer the question as to whether the equivalence scale is independent of the income level or not.